lydiahallie/javascript-questions/nl-NL/README.md

 `"C:DocumentsProjects able.html"`

-With `String.raw`, it would simply ignore the escape and print:
+With `String.raw`, it would simply ignore the escape en print:

 `C:\Documents\Projects\table.html`